aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/add-hue-saturation-adjustment-layer-psd/_index.md

 Before we jump into the code, make sure you have the following in place:

 1. **Java Development Kit (JDK):** Ensure you have JDK 8 or above installed on your machine.
 You can download it from the [Java SE Development Kit Downloads](https://www.oracle.com/java/technologies/javase-downloads.html).
-2. **Aspose.PSD for Java Library:** You’ll need to have the Aspose.PSD library, which you can [download here](https://releases.aspose.com/psd/java/).
+2. **Aspose.PSD for Java Library:** You’ll need to have the Aspose.PSD library, which you can [download Aspose.PSD for Java](https://releases.aspose.com/psd/java/).
 3. **IDE:** A suitable Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse for Java development.
 4. **Basic Java Knowledge:** Familiarity with Java programming is a plus, but don’t worry—we’ll walk you through each line.